Honesty in Education So Every Student Can Thrive

 NEA has developed a sample resolution and guidance for community engagement (hyperlink to both of the docs attached here) that can be used as a template for local school districts to create their own school board resolution.
 The model resolution contains a commitment to affirming inclusion of all students, respect for educators as professionals, and support for a proven, research-based culturally-responsive education.

-- Model School Board Resolution Template
+- Model School Board Resolution Template (download PDF or Word version)

-- Model School Board Resolution Template: Guidance for Engaging Communities
+- Model School Board Resolution Template: Guidance for Engaging Communities (download PDF or Word version)

 - Know Your Rights – What You Should Know About State Measures Restricting Certain Instruction on Racism and Sexism